squidmoonfanboy/SquidMask/README.md

 #### Android

 -   Install the Android SDK, via [Android Studio](https://developer.android.com/studio).
-    -   _MetaMask Only:_ To create production builds, you need to install Google Play Licensing Library via the SDK Manager in Android Studio.
+    -   _SquidMask Only:_ To create production builds, you need to install Google Play Licensing Library via the SDK Manager in Android Studio.
 -   Install the Android NDK, via [Android Studio](https://developer.android.com/studio)'s SDK Manager.
     -   In the SDK Manager, select the `SDK Tools` tab and install NDK version `17.2.4988734`.
 You'll need to click "Show Package Details" in order to select the appropriate version.
         -   In the `android` directory, update the `local.properties` file by adding line: